dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 * Now cp the `FASTA` file on your laptop and visualize it on `AliView`

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 $USERNAME@10.153.134.10:/data_tmp/$USERNAME/data/04_individual_aln/4471.fna ~/Desktop

-* Open `AliView` on you laptop and drag the 4471.fna file.
+* Open `AliView` on your laptop and drag the 4471.fna file.
 You should see the following

 <p align="center"><img src="images/unaligned.png" alt="unaligned" width="900"></p>

 * Now we are going to align this gene with `MAFFT`

-* In the workstation make sure you are in `/data_tmp/$USERNAME/data/04_individual_aln`
+* In the workstation, make sure you are in `/data_tmp/$USERNAME/data/04_individual_aln`

 		cd /data_tmp/$USERNAME/data/04_individual_aln